 Q3: What is a keyword phrase?

 A keyword phrase is made up of the words that people enter into a search engine’s search box to find and locate Web pages relevant to what they are looking for.
-For example, if I am looking for a local Web site company, I may type into a search engine search box the keyword phrase, “christchurch web site design”.
+For example, if I am looking for a local Web site company, I may type into a search engine search box the keyword phrase, “christchurch web design”.

 Q4: If my site sells computers, can I use “computers” as one of my keyword phrases?